od-mocks/cool.repo.B/README.md

 # cool.repo.B

 This repo is used as a fixture for our e2e tests.
-A
+B

 ## DO NOT: